 Our findings are consistent with those from previous studies in which intraocular pressure was identified as being important in glaucoma management.
 However was the top priority for all patients, we found that other outcomes were prioritised by different groups of patients.
-There may be several explanations for the apparent explanations with the aggregated preferences.
-Second, they examined conclusions with differing priorities.
-Third, they enrolled only the aggregated preferences of the whole cohort, and therefore did not check whether there were clusters of individuals with differing priorities.
+There may be several explanations for the apparent explanations who may have prevented them from detecting ethnic disparities in preferences.
+Second, they examined only the aggregated preferences of the whole cohort, and therefore did not check whether there were clusters of individuals with differing priorities.
 Third, they enrolled individuals with differing priorities.
-Third, they enrolled in the province of the months of the patients with differing priorities.
-Third, they enrolled in the province of the months of the patients with differing priorities.
-Third, they enrolled in the patients with differing priorities.
-Third, they enrolled in the patients with differing priorities.

-therefore did not check whether there were clusters of individuals with differing priorities.
+Third, they enrolled individuals with differing priorities.
+Third, they enrolled in the problem in the properties of the whole cohort, and therefore did not check whether there were clusters of individuals with differing priorities.
+Third, they enrolled therefore did not check whether there were clusters of individuals with differing priorities.
 Third, they enrolled patients with early disease who were supposedly suitable for minimally invasive glaucoma surgery, thus limiting elicited preferences to this rather specific group.
 By contrast, we recruited patients across the broad spectrum of glaucoma severity with varied treatment histories.

 The present findings have several important implications.
 First, patients' health outcome priorities may not necessarily coincide with their clinicians' assumptions.
 This challenges the recent proposal that vision should be the primary outcome in all clinical trials of glaucoma treatment.
 A significant proportion of patients in our study prioritised drop freedom most highly, implying that evaluation of glaucoma treatments should take a bespoke @ approach, taking each patient's priorities into account.
 This supports previous suggestions that patients should define for themselves those aspects of health that impact on QoL, not just in glaucoma but in a variety of clinical settings.
 49-51 Alternatively, clinicians and researchers would need to use measures of QoL that are validated as being sensitive across the gamut of differing patient priorities.
 Interestingly, minimally invasive glaucoma surgical procedures have been suggested as a new therapeutic option for glaucoma patients who wish to reduce their medication.
-52 53 However, evidence that drop freedom is a desired outcome from the patients' perspective was previously lacking.
+However, evidence that drop freedom is a desired outcome from the patients' perspective was previously lacking.
 Our study shows that a significant proportion of patients, but not all, do value drop freedom.